top of page

 Goruli Mtsvane - Chinuri

-Both varieties originating in Kartli.
+Both varieties originated in Kartli.
 Goruli Mtsvane & Chinuri blend of two acidic grape varieties and shows great freshness when young.
-Wildflowers aromas with lime hint, a little bit of mint, subtle honeyed notes and forest pear.
+Wildflowers aromas with a lime hint, a little bit of mint, subtle honeyed notes, and forest pear.

 Long aftertaste with great salinity and minerality, light and delicate tannins.